Lordi: Unmasked by the media

-Despite the band's strict approach in relation to their costumes, multiple newspapers have published unlicensed photos of the band members without makeup.
-On 15 March 2006, the Finnish tabloid Ilta-Sanomat published a photograph of Mr Lordi in civilian clothing, with his face partially showing.

 On 24 May 2006, the Finnish tabloid magazine 7 Päivää (Seven Days) published an old picture of Mr Lordi's face on the front page, and two days later another tabloid, Katso! ("Look!"), published unmasked pictures of the other four band members.
-Both magazines were heavily criticised by their readers for publishing these pictures, which led to swift apologies from both magazines and promises not to publish unmasked pictures of Lordi any more.
-On 26 May 2006, video footage was shown on television in Lithuania.
-It featured four men dressed in black, sitting by the table at the airport in Athens.
-After a few seconds, Heikki Paasonen (the Eurovision Finnish commentator) in a black Lordi shirt came and stood in front of the camera, covering the view.
+Both magazines were heavily criticized by their readers for publishing these pictures, which led to swift apologies from both magazines and promises not to publish unmasked pictures of Lordi anymore.

 Tributes

-Lordi's Square, in the centre of Rovaniemi, Finland, the hometown of the lead singer Mr Lordi, was renamed shortly after the band's victory at the Eurovision Song Contest.
-It was part of a redevelopment of Rovaniemi city centre.
-After the Eurovision victory, all the members of the line-up at the time got tributes from their hometowns.
+Lordi's Square, in the center of Rovaniemi, Finland, the hometown of the lead singer Mr Lordi, was renamed shortly after the band's victory at the Eurovision Song Contest.
+It was part of a redevelopment of the Rovaniemi city center.

 Itella, the Finnish postal service, issued a Lordi postage stamp in May 2007 in recognition of their Eurovision win.
 Itella had already released Lordi's Christmas single, "It Snows in Hell" in a special Christmas card edition.

 A brand of soda, "Lordi Cola", was named after them and was launched in September 2006, featuring labels designed by Mr Lordi, several depicting individual members and one featuring the whole band.

 The 2.6.17-rc5 version of the Linux kernel was named after Lordi.

-A restaurant named "Lordi's Rocktaurant" was opened in Rovaniemi, Finland which featured the theme of the band, with stage props and costumes the band used.
-The restaurant opened in 2006 on Koskikatu street near Lordi's Square and received international attention.
-The restaurant later expanded to the Rinteenkulma shopping centre in 2008.
-In 2011, the restaurant closed down after its rental contract had run out, as well as reported financial difficulties in the year before.
+A themed restaurant named "Lordi's Rocktaurant" opened on Koskikatu Street near Lordi's Square in Rovaniemi in 2006, with stage props and costumes the band used.
+The restaurant expanded to the Rinteenkulma shopping center in 2008, but closed in 2011 after its rental contract ran out, having reportedly been in financial difficulties the previous year.

-Personnel

-Lordi started in 1992 as Mr Lordi's solo project; it wasn't until 1996 that Lordi became a band in its own right.